m-grig/wintergreen-procedural-world/README.md

 # Wintergreen - Procedural Game

-This unusual game is an experiment in procedurally generated worlds.
+This unusual game is an experiment in procedurally generated worlds I wrote back in 2021.
 It's an isometric game with random cities and characters.
-The houses, trees, and tiles all follow specific algorithms to be unique.
+The houses, trees, and tiles all follow specific algorithms to generate a number of variations.

 ## Run locally